 Would you like to work with people in a medically related job that’s different every day?
 What about a career that’s always in demand, pays well and has numerous specializations?

 You may not know Radiologic Sciences by name, but if you’ve ever had an X-ray, you’ve met a radiologic technologist.
 They are the medical personnel who perform diagnostic imaging exams and give radiation therapy treatments.
 RTs work in hospitals, medical centers, diagnostic imaging centers and doctors’ offices.
-Job prospects are excellent over the next few years.

 As a part of your training in Radiologic Sciences, you’ll study scientific subjects such as anatomy, physics and radiation safety.
 You’ll learn computer skills specific to your career.
 You’ll also learn how to communicate with patients, solve problems and work with other members of the health care team.

-Because our comprehensive programs also includes clinical rotations in area hospitals and medical centers, you’ll have a hands-on opportunity to practice your patient care skills and technical knowledge.
+Because our comprehensive programs also includes clinical rotations in area hospitals and medical centers, you’ll have a hands-on opportunity to practice patient care skills and technical knowledge.
 You’ll work side-by-side in radiology departments with doctors, nurses and experienced radiologic technologists.